Whoosa vicious helpful predator? You are! Yes you are!

 Ghouta, Syria is being destroyed.
-The news from Ghouta is all about death and destruction.
-But Ghouta's past was all about beauty and fertility – when its very name meant an oasis filled with green.
+The latest news tells of at least 40 residents killed in a chemical weapons attack.
+But Ghouta's past was all about beauty, and its very name meant "green oasis."

 Pope Francis will not ordain women to priesthood.